5 Ways You're Ruining Your Bench Press!

 book a free intro

-A couple of weeks ago, we covered the three landing positions for the snatch.
-There are also three landing positions for the clean, and as with the snatch landing positions, each has its own advantages.
-Let’s briefly cover them here:
+We’ve covered the three landing positions for both the snatch and the clean in past articles, and not surprisingly, there are also three landing positions for the jerk.
+Again, each has its own advantages, so let’s briefly cover them:

 As always, we hope this helps you get stronger and live better.